-- (2) In another example of an affiliated 100% coinsurance transaction: - (A) The funds withheld assets exceed the reserve held at the assuming company. - (B) Excess capital supported by Primary Securityassets commensurate with U.S. risk-based capital standards, is not demonstrated to be held and dedicated to and available for the support of the reinsurance business, if needed. - (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount minus a portion of the funds withheld amount set aside to support capital needs. - (1) It is possible the Starting Asset Amount in this example would exceed the Post-reinsurance Reserve. - (3) In an example of a non-affiliated 100% coinsurance transaction: - (A) The funds withheld assets exceed the reserve held at the assuming company. - (B) Excess capital is available (perhaps determined with the assistance of the domestic regulator) but is not necessarily dedicated to support the reinsurance business. - (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount minus an amount available to support capital needs. - (1) It is possible the Starting Asset Amount in this example would exceed the Post-reinsurance Reserve. - (d) The Starting Asset Amount on the Alternative Runs should be modified as needed to comply with the intent of the Guideline that dedicated assets and appropriate Excess Capital be established to support the payment of future claims and related expenses. - (e) Include a detailed justification for using a Starting Asset Amount for an Alternative Run that is higher than the Post-reinsurance Reserve. - v.
-The Starting Asset Amount shall be reduced by the amount of any non-Primary Security supporting the Post-Reinsurance Reserve or alternative amount.
-An exception is for an Alternative Run when inclusion of non-Primary Security is explained, justified, and quantified. - C. Projections, key assumptions, and ending results shall be documented, per Valuation Manual VM-30 and Actuarial Guideline 53 requirements.
-Certain elements shall be placed in a template format [to be developed]. - D. Projection on interest rate scenarios, such as the New York 7 as described in Appendix 1, that allow for easy to review impact of reinvestment and disintermediation risks should be performed and explanations of how key risks are analyzed should be documented.
-If the ceding company projects New York 7 scenarios for its VM-30 filing, it is highly encouraged that the ceding company project and present the results of these scenarios for the filing associated with this guideline.
+- (A) The amount of funds withheld assets exceeds the Post-reinsurance Reserve. - (B) Excess capital supported by Primary SecurityAdmitted Assets commensurate with U.S. risk-based capital standards, is demonstrated to be held and dedicated to and available to the support of the reinsurance business, if needed. - (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount. - (2) In another example of an affiliated 100% coinsurance transaction: - (A) The funds withheld assets exceed the reserve held at the assuming company. - (B) Excess capital supported by Primary SecurityAdmitted Assets commensurate with U.S. risk-based capital standards, is not demonstrated to be held and dedicated to and available for the support of the reinsurance business, if needed. - (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount minus a portion of the funds withheld amount set aside to support capital needs. - (1) It is possible the Starting Asset Amount in this example would exceed the Post-reinsurance Reserve. - (3) In an example of a non-affiliated 100% coinsurance transaction: - (A) The funds withheld assets exceed the reserve held at the assuming company. - (B) Excess capital is available (perhaps determined with the assistance of the domestic regulator) but is not necessarily dedicated to support the reinsurance business. - (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount minus an amount available to support capital needs. - (1) It is possible the Starting Asset Amount in this example would exceed the Post-reinsurance Reserve. - (4) Example: Assets in an official trust {define} exceed the reserve held at the assuming company. - (5) Example: ModCo...{any significant difference from FWH?} - (6) Less than 100% coinsurance, use Post-reinsurance Reserve terminology (total of cedant and assuming company reserves held)... - (7) Add examples {The Academy offered to help}